Walmart de México y Centroamérica: Walmart Centroamérica

 In 2005, Walmart entered the Central American market by acquiring 33% of Central American Retail Holding Company (CARHCO) from Dutch retailer Royal Ahold NV.
 CARHCO operated stores in Guatemala, El Salvador, Costa Rica, Honduras and Nicaragua.
 In 2006, Walmart increased its stake to 51% and changed the name to Walmart Centroamérica.

 Walmart de Mexico y Centroamérica

+Logo used from 2010 until 2025.

-In December 2009, Walmart de México acquired 43% of Walmart Centroamérica from Walmart Stores Inc and 40% from two minority partners, paying over $1.4 billion pesos (approximately US$110 million) in cash and shares.
+In December 2009, Walmart de México acquired 43% of Walmart Centroamérica from Walmart and 40% from two minority partners, paying over $1.4 billion pesos (approximately US$110 million) in cash and shares.
 In early 2010, the transaction was completed and Walmart de México was renamed Walmart de México y Centroamérica.

 In Mexico, Walmart has 3,154 stores, including 300 Walmart Supercenter stores and 167 Sam's Club stores.
 In Central America, Walmart has 925 stores, including 334 in Costa Rica and 273 in Guatemala.

 Labor relations

 In 2008, a Mexican court ruled that Walmart de México could not pay its employees in vouchers redeemable only at the store, as it violated an article of the country's Constitution.

 In 2020, Walmart de México y Centroamérica was included in the Bloomberg Gender Equity Index for the third time.
 It is the only company in the self-service sector worldwide that has appeared in this index for three consecutive years.
 This Index is made up of 325 companies belonging to 50 industries.